kmsaumcis/mcis6273_f17_datamining/homework/hw2/hw2.md

-### (60%) EXPLORE AND VISUALIZE:   Work with Scikit to do exploratory data analysis on a real world dataset looking correlation relationships and clustering
+### (60%) EXPLORE AND VISUALIZE:   Work with Scikit to do exploratory data analysis on a real world dataset looking into correlation relationships and clustering

 We will finish this exercise by exploring relationships, visualizing correlations and looking at using unsupervised clustering algorithms available in Scikit.